lynnfaraday/aresmush.com/tutorials/config/config-basics/index.md

 ## What You'll Need

-This tutorial is interactive, so you'll need the Headwiz character or [coder permissions](/tutorials/manage/roles.html) on an actual Ares game.
+This assumes you have admin permissions on an actual Ares game you want to configure.

 ## Getting Help

 If at any point you run into trouble, you can [Get Help](/feedback.html).

-## Tutorial

-{% include config_basics_tutorial.html %}